 Pole Barn House Cost By Size

-• Medium Pole Barn Homes: We are categorizing these homes in the 2,400 square foot range.
+- Medium Pole Barn Homes: We categorize these homes in the 2,400-square-foot range.

-Keep in mind that these size prices are also based on other elements in the pole barn home.
+Remember that these price sizes are also based on other elements in pole barn homes.

 Can You Turn A Pole Barn Into A House?

 Yes!
-However, most of the time, it is better to start from scratch.
-You will spend around the same amount of money converting an already built pole barn into a home because a home needs extra/different elements.
-If you like specific pole barn styles, we would recommend showing it to your builder to copy or taking a few pieces from the pole barn and using them in your new pole barn house.
+However, it is usually better to start from scratch.
+You will spend around the same amount of money converting an already-built pole barn into a home because a home needs extra/different elements.
+If you like specific pole barn styles, we recommend showing them to your builder to copy or take a few pieces from the pole barn and use them in your new pole barn house.

 Pole Barn House Pricing Breakdown